Tuesday, January 31, 2012

 That depends on the honey-do list, my mother's honey-do list, MY gotta get it done today list, and reruns on TV.
 There is no "normal" routine when it comes to writing, other than a couple hours here and there.

+6. Do you write when you are inspired or do you have a schedule?
 The voices are somewhat capricious.
 I have actually stopped weeding to spend an hour or two writing and then they evaporate and I am back to doing whatever I was doing before.

 7. Who is your favorite author and how did they inspire you to write?